-He quickly picked up income as a door-to-door salesman for a water purification company but his apparent culling of already matured customers, the disappointments with his first weeks’ successes, quickly become not enough for his addict-addled wife.
+He quickly picked up income as a door-to-door salesman for a water purification company but his apparent culling of already matured customers, the disappointments with his first weeks’ successes, quickly became not enough for his drug-addled wife.
 She berated his confidence, compared him with others, and foisted his baby onto his most basic wound: that he wasn’t around when his son was born.

 His house was on what I came to know as a pathologically silent street named Pantheon.
-Its melting blacktop street meeting swales fronting perfectly built homes, each one of variant of beige, all conservatively landscaped, and all with scattered figurines tossed onto a small, manicured lawns.
+Its melting blacktop meeting manicured swales fronting perfectly built homes, each one of variant of beige, all conservatively landscaped, and all with scattered figurines placed onto small, equally manicured lawns.
 A freshwater canal lined the rear of the street, which likewise fronted a pathetically lifeless wildlife preserve.

 As I parked, I passed by Catholic Home; I called it so for a concrete statue of the Virgin Mary welcoming visitors into Pantheon.
 Mary was located just under their street-side mailbox.
 Such a strange place for a saint, I thought.

 I pulled into the carport and took in the serene visage of the home I was about to list.
 There was no police tape.
 The garage door didn’t appear damaged, the front door was in perfect burgundy shape.
 Nothing appeared out of place; nothing indicated that right here, the night before, was a struggle of violent proportion.